daverted/udf/README.md

     SummarizedView view = ViewUtil.getServiceViewByName(contextArgs.apiClient(), contextArgs.serviceId, "All Events");
     contextArgs.viewId = view.id;

-    ApiClient apiClient = contextArgs.apiClient();

-    // get an event that has occurred in the last few minutes DateTime to = DateTime.now();
+    // get an event that has occurred in the last 5 minutes DateTime to = DateTime.now();
     DateTime from = to.minusMinutes(5);

-    DateTimeFormatter fmt = ISODateTimeFormat.dateTime().withZoneUTC();
+    // date parameter must be properly formatted DateTimeFormatter fmt = ISODateTimeFormat.dateTime().withZoneUTC();

-    EventsRequest eventsRequest = EventsRequest.newBuilder()
+    // get all events within the date range EventsRequest eventsRequest = EventsRequest.newBuilder()
         .setServiceId(contextArgs.serviceId)
         .setViewId(contextArgs.viewId)